thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ### alaska lakes {-}

-1. **Viewing Data**

-Use R to view the first few lines of the `alaska_lake_data` dataset.
+1. Use R to view the first few lines of the `alaska_lake_data` dataset.
 Do your best to describe, in written format, the kind of data that are in this data set.

-2. **Objects**

-How many variables are in the Alaska lakes dataset?
+2. How many variables are in the Alaska lakes dataset?

-3. **Filtering**

-Filter the data set so only meausurements of free elements (i.e. element_type is "free") are shown.
+3. Filter the data set so only meausurements of free elements (i.e. element_type is "free") are shown.
 Remember, it's `==`, not `=`.
 What are the dimensions of the resulting dataset?

-4. **Plotting**

-Make a plot that shows the water temperatures of each lake.
+4. Make a plot that shows the water temperatures of each lake.
 Don't worry if you get a warning message from R about "missing values".
 Which is the hottest lake?
 The coolest?

-5. **Plotting**

-Make a plot that shows the water temperature of each lake.
+5. Make a plot that shows the water temperature of each lake.
 The x axis should be `park`, the y axis `water temp`.
 Add geom_violin() to the plot first, then geom_point().
 Make the points size = 5.
 Color the points according to water_temp.
 Which park has four lakes with very similar temperatures?

-6. **Filtering and Plotting**

-From the plot you made for question 5, it should be apparent that there is one lake in NOAT that is much warmer than the others.
+6. From the plot you made for question 5, it should be apparent that there is one lake in NOAT that is much warmer than the others.
 Filter the data so that only entries from `park == "NOAT"` are shown (note the double equals sign and the quotes around NOAT...).
 Combine this filtering with plotting and use geom_point() to make a plot that shows which specific lake that is.

-7. **Filtering and Plotting**

-Make a plot that shows which lake has the highest abundance of sulfur.
+7. Make a plot that shows which lake has the highest abundance of sulfur.

-8. **Open-ended Plotting**

-Make a plot that uses geom_point().
+8. Make a plot that uses geom_point().
 Set the "shape" aesthetic of the points to 21, i.e. `geom_point(aes(...), shape = 21)`.
 This gives you access to a new aesthetics: `fill`.
 It also changes the behaviour of the `color` aesthetic slightly, in that it now controls border color, not the internal color.
 Here is an example (though it doesn't make a very nice plot):

 ```r